- Strategic Focus

 Month 2 : Optimised Case

-Develop an Optimised Case.
-Allow the optimiser to control the variables that are flexible, whilst observing appropriate constraints.
-This will revise the pits / phase / schedule / cutoff / blending / stockpiling / processing / production / logistics / capital (i.e. the 10 Steps of a Whittle Enterprise Optimisation model).
-These mechanisms are applied consecutively for validation and interpretation purposes, but ultimately simultaneously, to see what the ore body and system is capable of in terms of generating stakeholder value.
+An Optimised Case is then developed.
+The optimiser controls the variables that are flexible, whilst observing appropriate constraints.
+This applies the 10 Steps of a Whittle Enterprise Optimisation Model including; Pit/Underground, Phases, Mine Schedule, Cut-off, Blend, Stockpiles, Processing, Product Mix & Specification, Logistics and Capital.
+These 10 Steps are initially applied consecutively for validation and interpretation purposes.
+Ultimately, the 10 Steps are applied simultaneously to determine what the ore body and system are capable of, in terms of generating increased stakeholder value.

 Month 3 : Scenarios

-With a powerful Whittle Enterprise Optimisation model in place, a variety of scenarios can be explored with this sophisticated optimisation model of the business.
-The scenarios can reflect different future market conditions, or alternative business strategies.
-Alternative plans can be developed, evaluated and maintained as options.
-This prepares the business for future changes to market conditions and business context.
+Once the Whittle Enterprise Optimisation Model has been developed, a variety of scenarios can be explored.
+These scenarios can reflect different future market conditions, test alternative technologies and consider different scaling/staging options.
+A variety of plans can then be developed, evaluated and maintained as options.
+This creates a new level of operational agility; preparing the business for future changes to market conditions, technologies and business contexts.

 KPI/Management Reporting/Information Systems